Bahamas Pet Import Requirements

 Your pet will need to visit a licensed veterinarian in the Bahamas for an examination within 48 hours of arrival.

-Pets entering the Bahamas by sea should have import permit, IMP1(B) form, proof of rabies vaccination, and health certificate available for customs agents.
+Pets entering the Bahamas by sea should have an import permit, IMP1(B) form, proof of rabies vaccination, and a health certificate available for customs agents.
 Customs is available at major ports.

 If domestic dogs and cats are not free of any signs of illness that can be transmitted to humans when evaluated at the entry airport, then importers will need to pay for further veterinary testing.